THE LIMITATIONS OF FRAMEWORKS

 - Relevance: in the priority driven framework everything is connected to the question the CEO has in his mind.
 Everything is relevant and useful: you could hand in the framework to someone else and she would know clearly all the factors of the equation.
 In the standard frameworks, since areas are vague and not tailored to this specific case, further refinement will be required in the analysis phase

 Bottom line: when using the priority driven framework you’ll have to think about the client as if you were in a real consulting project, while if you use the standard framework, you’d have to think about the last casebook you read.
-If you are working in consulting for real you would not even consider using the standard framework, you would use a priority-driven framework.
+If you are working in consulting for real you would not even consider using the standard framework, you would use a problem-driven framework.
 And, since your interviewers are consultants, guess which one they would prefer?

 Existing frameworks are good study aids, they should just be used in the right way.
 Some concepts are basic strategy ideas that are good to keep in mind, such as the difference between value based pricing and cost based pricing.
 In other situations they can be useful as a check list to make sure you don't leave anything off your radar, such as the Porter 5 forces when analysing a market (although it's better to never tell the interviewer you are using them).
 In summary, frameworks should just be used for what they are: (overly) simplified methods of solving generic problems.